-Magecart attacks came out of the dark and made headlines when it targeted credit card info of giants like British Airways, Ticketmaster, Netwegg, etc. But, this does not mean Magecart attacks came into existence recently.
-In fact, Magecart attacks on Magento and other e-commerce websites can be traced back to 2014 when a group of hackers first started monetizing with stolen credit card details.
-Since then, masterminds of Magecart have been actively skimming the web.
+Magecart attacks made headlines when the hacker group targeted the credit card information of giants like Claire’s, British Airways, Ticketmaster, Netwegg, etc. However, these attacks aren’t recent by any means.
+Magecart attacks on Magento and other e-commerce websites can be traced back to 2014 when the group of hackers first started monetizing with stolen credit card details.
+Since then, they have actively been skimming the web.

-Related article: How to Remove Magento & OpenCart Credit Card Malware Hack?
+Related article: How to Remove Magento & OpenCart Credit Card Malware?

-According to “Inside Magecart” report, there are little to no consequences for these criminals behind the screen.
-Quite contrary to consequences, these criminals make fortunes by selling this info.
-This can be estimated from the fact that the prices for these skimmers varies from $250 to $5,000, depending on the versatility of the skimmer.
+According to the “Inside Magecart” report, there are few consequences for these criminals behind the screen.
+On the contrary, these criminals make fortunes by selling this information.
+The prices for this information usually varies from $250 to $5,000, depending on the versatility of the skimmer.

 Web skimming is only one part of the complete criminal process that goes inside Magecart.
-After they fish the valuable credit card data they go ahead to monetize it.
-It may sound incredible, but there is a vast black market trading and thriving on credit card info.
-Presumably, these parties use the info to make illicit purchases.
-This is not all, there is a darker side to this whole Magecart attacks.
-Apart from making purchases with the stolen information, these data may also be used by criminal groups to ship goods to countries overseas.
+After they fish the valuable credit card data they go ahead to monetise it.
+Presumably, the parties who obtain this info use it to make illicit purchases and ship goods overseas.

 The complete list of groups under Magecart

 Cast a wide net for targeting, likely using automated tools to breach and skim sites.

 Targets a high volume of vulnerable websites at one go.

 Extremely advanced, this group blends in with its victims’ sites to hide in plain sight and employs methods to avoid detection.